Karagul/SOA_PAF_Section_Newsletter_Plotly_vs_Billboarder/README.md

 The code produces a dashboard version of Shiny web app that lets the user experience the differences between two interactive graphics tools in R, plotly and billboarder.

-Running the app requires the following packages: pacman, shiny, shinydashboard, dplyr, reshape2, plotly, billboarder.
+Running the app requires the following packages: shiny, shinydashboard, dplyr, reshape2, plotly, billboarder.
 There is code in global.R that ensures each packages is installed.

 Versions of these packages are as follows: